The Australian telecommunications regulatory landscape and regulatory perimeter is broad and complex.

 In addition to the registration of a business name with the Australian Securities and Investments Commission, the following registration and licensing requirements must be adhered to:

-- Telecommunications licence: Except in limited circumstances, the owner of a network unit (cable or wireless) used to supply carriage services to the public must hold a Carrier Licence.
+- Telecommunications licence: Except in limited circumstances, the owner of a network unit (cable, wireless, or satellite) used to supply carriage services to the public must hold a Carrier Licence.
+Carriage Service Providers do not need a licence but must comply with the codes set out in the “Carriers and Carriage Service Providers” section.

-- Installation Services: If the company provides installation services for customers that involve customer cabling then they must register with ACMA and comply with the Telecommunications Cabling Provider Rules 2000 issued by ACMA.
+- Installation Services: If a company provides installation services for customers that involve customer cabling then they must register with ACMA and comply with the Telecommunications Cabling Provider Rules 2000 issued by ACMA.

 - Radiocommunications Equipment: A CSP that operates radiocommunications equipment for the purpose of supplying carriage or content services may need to be licensed under the Radio Communications Act 1992.
-If a radio transmitter or receiver is required to provide services, the company will require a Spectrum or Apparatus Licence.
+If a radio transmitter or receiver is required to provide services, the company will require a Spectrum, Class or Apparatus Licence.

 There may also be local council planning regulations relating to the location of certain infrastructure (base stations, transmitters etc).
 The nature of these regulations differ between different council areas.

-No domicile requirements apply for carrier licences, provided that the applicant is a 'constitutional corporation'.
+No domicile requirements apply for carrier licences, provided that the applicant is a 'constitutional corporation', an ‘eligible partnership’ or a public body.

 Domestic inter-carrier roaming